nknorg/nkn/README.md

 ## Abstract

-NKN ([the New Kind of Network](https://github.com/nknetwork)) is a new generation of highly scalable, self-evolving and self- incentivized blockchain network infrastructure.
+NKN ([New Kind of Network](https://github.com/nknetwork)) is a new generation of highly scalable, self-evolving and self- incentivized blockchain network infrastructure.
 NKN addresses the network decentralization and self-evolution by introducing Cellular Automata (CA) methodology.
 NKN tokenizes network connectivity and data transmission capacity by a novel and use- ful Proof of Work.NKN focuses on decentralizing network resources, similar to how Bitcoin and Ethereum decentralize computing power as well as how IPFS and Filecoin decentralize storage.
 Together, they form the three pillars of the Internet infrastructure for next generation blockchain systems.
 NKN ultimately makes the network more decentralized, efficient, equalized, robust and secure, thus enabling healthier, safer, and more open Internet.